 If I have a special request, can you also order a stone that is not listed on the website?

 If you dream of very exclusive or interestingly patterned stone worktops, please consider that the process takes more time and do consult with our specialists.
 Materials that have once been sold, but are no longer manufactured, may have an alternative with a similar design / pattern.

 What should I consider regarding price quotes and discounts?

-The rule in our terms and conditions of sale is that a price quote is valid for 60 days.
-Unfortunately, this does not apply to special discounts and campaign prices, especially in case of a “final sale from the warehouse” – when choosing between quotes for 2 months, the manufacture of a stone may have ended and all material stock sold out.
+The rule in our terms and conditions of sale is that a price quote is valid for 15 days.
+Unfortunately, this does not apply to special discounts and campaign prices, especially in case of a “final sale from the warehouse” – when choosing between quotes too slowly, the manufacture of a stone may have ended and all material stock sold out.